Polish President to veto controversial court bill

 Key to the legislation was that current Supreme Court judges would be pushed into early retirement and new judges appointed by the Justice Ministry.

 The President's unexpected decision on Monday comes after both the European Union and US State Department voiced concerns over the bill.
-Duda had 21 days to sign or veto the legislation.
+The European Union said the bill would erode the judiciary's independence.

+Duda's announcement came just two days after Parliament's upper house, the Senate, approved the bill following 16 hours of debate.
+The vote sparked demonstrations in more than 100 cities across the country.
+The lower house had voted the measure through on Thursday.

+The bill was described by protesters as the beginning of the end of democracy in the Eastern European country, one of the first former communist nations to join the European Union.